Heart disease in dogs and what to do

 Despite being the more important points, these are at almost the end of the Q&A. Basically, the FDA did not conduct a robust study before announcing in 2018 the potential cause of non-hereditary dog heart disease

-We’ll bold and underline their wording from here in red.
+We’ll underline part of their wording in red.

 6. Do the diets associated with cases of non-hereditary DCM appear to have any commonalities?